-As described above, previous studies have found that predictions based on reading time can be about as accurate for USENET as those based on explicit ratings (Morita & Shinoda, 1994; Konstan et al., 1997), and evidence from practice clearly indicates that some types of reference behavior are valuable as well (Brin & Page, 1998; Garfield, 1979).
-We know little, however, about the utility of many other types of observable behaviors.
-We thus chose to focus on retention behavior, both because it was easily measured and because our intuition suggested that users might spend less time reading a document in cases in which they decided to save it for later use.
+Previous studies on implicit feedback have found that predictions based on reading time can be about as accurate for USENET as those based on explicit ratings (Morita & Shinoda, 1994; Konstan et al., 1997).
+Evidence from practice clearly indicates that some types of reference behavior are valuable as well (Brin & Page, 1998; Garfield, 1979).
+We know little, however, about the utility of many other types of observable behaviors presented in Table 1.
+In this study we chose to focus on printing behavior, because our intuition suggested that users might spend less time reading a document in cases in which they decided to print it for later use.
 The system that we used was designed to provide access to scientific and professional journal articles (both full text and abstracts), so we were also interested how reading time and explicit ratings were related in this case.
-Because we are interested in a broad range of information access applications, we chose to focus on the relationship between observable behavior and explicit ratings rather than some measure such as filtering effectiveness that is tied more closely to a single task.